Physician Assistant Studies - DMSc

 The electronic medical record (EMR) has made it easier to order tests, however, there is no safeguard in place to ensure that testing is appropriate.
 Medicare Part B paid $7.1 billion for 433 million lab tests in 2017.1 The Choosing Wisely Campaign©, started in 2012 by the American Board of Internal Medicine (ABIM) Foundation, was meant to encourage discussions between patient and clinician to decrease the frequency of unnecessary testing, through patient engagement, education and the use of evidence-based medicine.2 Over 70 specialties have put forth recommendations regarding their most frequently overused tests.2 Clinical decision support tools based on the Choosing Wisely© recommendations provide physician assistants and other clinicians point of care information to improve the value of testing, educate patients on evidence-based guidelines, and engage patients in the decision making process.

 Ross MM.
 Improving Value by Choosing Wisely©.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.